 24″ wheels / SRAM X4 rear derailleur, and shifter / knobby tires / seat post clamp

 - Best For: 7 – 11 years / 49″ – 57″ in height; Saddle height: 26.38″ – 32.28″

 woom 5 is rated as one of the best bikes you can buy in this class.
 Its smart design allows it to be perfect for long paved rides, short neighborhood rides, as well as off-road rides.
 You can’t expect your kid to become a junior MTB champion on woom 5, but you can expect them to have loads of fun and come home with a smile on their face.

 Kids at this age (7 – 11) are known to abuse their bikes a bit more, so it’s important for the bike to be easy to maintain. woom 5 has quick-release clamps on the wheels, so it’s super-easy to take them off to replace a flat tire or something like that.

 Bike seats have a quick release too, so you can easily adjust the height of the saddle as your kid grows (which happens fast at this age).
 Personally, I love the grip shift gearing on woom 5.
 I am not a fan of grip shift on adult bikes, but it’s great on kids’ bikes because of its simplicity.

 All in all, in my opinion, this is an extremely durable and well-built bike.
 It will reduce the need for maintenance for the parents and last for generations to provide fun for the kids.

-Both for kids and for parents who like riding on flats, hills, asphalt, gravel, and any other type of terrain and surface.
+Both for kids and for parents who like riding on flats, hills, asphalt, gravel, and any other type of terrain and surface

 Is your teen asking you for a new bike that looks like an adult bicycle and not like a kids’ bike? woom 6 is the answer to your woes.
 This model is a hybrid bike, which means it combines the functionality of both mountain bikes and road bikes.